A Visit from the Scythians: Four Shaman Stories

 So the societies of humans

-makes themselves extinct through their self-contradictions,
+make themselves extinct through their self-contradictions,

 as they have before.
 We, too, walked in ruins